longturn/freeciv21/docs/Coding/ai.rst

 Amortize
 ========

-Hard fact: :code:`amortize(benefit, delay)` returns :math:`\texttt{benefit} \times \left(1 - \frac{1}{\texttt{MORT}}\right)^{\texttt{delay}}`.
+Hard fact: :freeciv21:`amortize` returns :math:`\texttt{benefit} \times \left(1 - \frac{1}{\texttt{MORT}}\right)^{\texttt{delay}}`.

 Speculation: What is better... to receive $10 annually starting in 5 years from now or $5 annually starting from this year?
 How can you take inflation into account?
-The function :code:`amortize()` is meant to help you answer these questions.
+The function :freeciv21:`amortize` is meant to help you answer these questions.
 To achieve this, it re-scales the future benefit in terms of today's money.

 Suppose we have a constant rate of inflation, :math:`x` percent.
 Then in five years $10 will buy as much